About Red Wolves

 Fostering is a creative conservation strategy that takes wolf pups born in a managed care litter and places them within a native litter.
 A native wolf mother, who had recently given birth to pups of her own, successfully adopted the new additions as her own, and USFW continues to track the progress of this young family.
 The goal of fostering is to increase genetic diversity.
 With so few red wolves remaining in their native habitat, the introduction of the pups allowed for vital new genetics to be introduced to this critically endangered population.

 Juno and Waya were paired based on a breeding recommendation from the Red Wolf Species Survival Plan (SSP).
 The SSP is a scientifically managed breeding program that works to ensure a healthy, genetically diverse population of red wolves in zoos.
-Since this historic birth, Juno and her daughter, Flora, were moved to a new zoo based on breeding recommendations from the Red Wolf SSP.
-Father, Waya, and sons, Manny, Poco and Hawk, remain on habitat daily.
+Since this historic birth, Juno and her daughter, Flora, were moved to a new zoo in New York based on breeding recommendations from the Red Wolf SSP, and Waya recently moved to North Carolina on a breeding recommendation.